MFTabriz/slabcc/manual.rst

 - Lines starting with # will be treated as comments.
 Inline comments are also allowed
 - Double quotation marks will be removed from the strings
 - A warning will be issued for any unidentified parameter
+- A warning will be issued for the use of the deprecated parameters
 - All the coordinates must be in fractional form [0-1]
-- True/False parameters can be also declared as 0/1, on/off, yes/no, .true./.false.
+- Boolean (True/False) parameters can be also declared as 0/1, on/off, yes/no, .true./.false.
-- Parameter names can be written in small or CAPITAL letters
+- Parameter names can be written in the small or the CAPITAL letters
 - For vectors and matrices, columns are separated by a “ ”(space), while the rows are separated by a “;” (semicolon)
-- Lines starting with a space “ ” will be treated as the continuation of the last parameter value
+- Lines starting with a space “ ” will be treated as the continuation of the last parameter's value
+- Subsequent definitions for any parameter will be concatenated to the existing definition

 +------------------------------+-------------------------------------------------------+---------------+